-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Montgomery is shown as a purple triangle. (analysis methodology)
+Montgomery is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Montgomery was the primary sponsor of 47 bills that were enacted.
 The most recent include:

 - H.R.
 5244 (103rd): Veterans’ Benefits Improvements Act of 1994

 - H.R.
 995 (103rd): Uniformed Services Employment and Reemployment Rights Act of 1994

 - H.R.
 5193 (102nd): Veterans Health Care Act of 1992

 - H.J.Res.
 479 (102nd): To designate November 13, 1992, as “Vietnam Veterans Memorial 10th Anniversary Day”.

 - H.R.
 3327 (102nd): To amend title 38, United States Code, to provide for the designation of an Assistant Secretary of the Department of Veterans Affairs as the Chief Minority Affairs …